roshansthomas/voterocket-lab/README.md

   <img src="./images/voterocket.png" alt="Vote Rocket" width="200">
 </p>

-This lab is provided as part of [AWS Builders Online Series](https://aws.amazon.com/events/builders-online-series/).
+This lab is provided as part of **[AWS Summit Online](https://aws.amazon.com/events/summits/online/)**.

 ℹ️ You will run this lab in your own AWS account.
-Please follow directions at the end of the lab to remove resources to minimize costs.
+Please follow directions at the end of the lab to remove resources to avoid future costs.

 [AWS Amplify](https://aws.amazon.com/amplify/) makes it easy for you to create, configure, and implement scalable mobile and web apps powered by AWS.
 In this workshop you will learn how to build the Vote Rocket voting web application with [React](https://reactjs.org/) and the [Amplify Framework](https://aws-amplify.github.io/)